EDCD/EDDI/VoiceAttack.md

 Variables set with this event are as follows:

   * {TXT:EDDI srv launched loadout} The SRV's loadout
+  * {BOOL:EDDI srv launched playercontrolled} True if the SRV is controlled by the player

 ### Star scanned
 Triggered when you complete a scan of a stellar body.